 Rear wheel steering (as in 4WS) is potentially dangerous on hills where rear end inertia could tip a machine over.
+For this reason it has never been fitted to our 'hillsider' machines.

-This Hillsider machine has 4WS fitted but because of the potential dangers of such a system we have fitted a dual interlock safety mechanism.
+This Hillsider machine has 4WS fitted at the customer's request but because of the potential dangers of such a system we have fitted a dual interlock safety mechanism.
 This means that if the 4WS dashboard switch is not locked then the tank tilt mechanism will not function even though it has been selected.
 Also, if the tank tilt mechanism is selected then the rear wheel steering mechanism will not function (and neither will the tank tilt).
 In other words, only one of these functions will operate at any one time.
 If both are selected neither will operate.